go-graphite/go-carbon/README.md

 # quotas-file = "/etc/go-carbon/storage-quotas.conf"
 # Worker threads count.
 Metrics sharded by "crc32(metricName) % workers"
 workers = 8
+# Limits the number of whisper update_many() calls per second.
+0 - no limit
+max-updates-per-second = 0
 # Sparse file creation
 sparse-create = false
 # use flock on every file call (ensures consistency if there are concurrent read/writes to the same file)